Collaborate with the justice system to improve care for those with mental health and substance use issues.

 2022 SAMHSA’s Sequential Intercept Mapping Workshop (PBHA)

-February 2023 Potter and Randall Counties Sequential Intercept Model Mapping Report
+February 2023 Potter and Randall Counties SIM Report

 February 2023 Potter and Randall Counties SIM Roadmap & Executive Summary